zk/optimystic/README.md

 ## What is this

-On April 7, 2023 Don Knuth had an [exchange](https://cs.stanford.edu/~knuth/chatGPT20.txt) with Stephen Wolfram where he outline 20 questions he wanted to pose to ChatGPT.
+Around April 7, 2023 Don Knuth posed 20 questions to ChatGPT and subsequently [had an exchange](https://cs.stanford.edu/~knuth/chatGPT20.txt) with Stephen Wolfram about his experience.

 From the linked document: